top of page

 Through close analysis of archaeological collections and experimental reconstruction of bead-making techniques, we’ll be piecing together the full story behind these miniature masterpieces.
 This project will be the focus for Emma's MScR at the University of York, supervised by Dr Aimée Little and Mark Edmonds

-By understanding the skill, time, and choices involved in producing bone beads, we hope to shed new light on Neolithic craft traditions and the role of ornament in daily life at Skara Brae.
+By understanding the skill, time, and choices involved in producing bone beads, we hope to shed new light on craft traditions in the Orcadian Neolithic and the roles that ornaments may have played in daily life at Skara Brae.

 Taking a closer look: Emma examines the beads for micro-wear traces and tool manufacturing marks.